Yafarrodrigo/simpleArkanoid/README.md

-# simpleArkanoid [WIP]
+# simpleArkanoid [not deployed yet]

-Un simple arkanoid clone, hecho con Phaser (framework para crear juegos) que fue uno de los primeros juegos que hice con javascript.
-También se pueden crear niveles, jugarlos y guardarlos!

-Todavía no esta deployado pero se puede ejecutar con: ``npm start``
+Simple arkanoid clone, made with Phaser framework, one of the first games I made in Javascript

-## Algunas imágenes:
+## Somes images:

 ![image info](./ark1.jpg)